elementary/store/.github/ISSUE_TEMPLATE/bug_report.md

 ## Platform Information
 <!--
-* The version of elementary OS you are using, or other operating system
-* The version of the software you are using such as "1.0", "Compiled from git", or "Latest release" if you're not sure but you have run updates
-* Relevant hardware information such as graphics drivers, unconventional setups, etc.
-* If you're unsure, copy or screenshot information at System Settings -> About -->
+* The browswer name, version, and operating system you're accessing the store from -->